andyl/vagrant_base/README.md

 ## Appendix D: Collaboration

-The `devmin` image is configured with tools for remote collaboration and pair-programming.
+The `full` image is configured with tools for remote collaboration and pair-programming.

 ### SSH-CHAT